-- 1. The Member must pay at least 50% of the Basic Life, AD&D, Dependent Life, and Long Term Disability rates for its eligible employees.
+- 1. The Member must pay at least 50% of the Basic Life, AD&D, and LTDrates for its eligible employees.
 The Member's payments may vary by subgroup. - 2.
 Statutory coverage for police officers, firefighters, and volunteer firefighters/police reserves shall be 100% Member paid, and all eligible individuals must be insured. - 3.
+Voluntary Dependent Life and Supplemental Employee/Spouse Life may be 100% employee paid. - 4.
+Short Term Disability must be 100% employee paid; Members cannot pay for this plan.

+E. ENROLLMENT ELIGIBILITY

-Voluntary (\$10k) Dependent Life and Supplemental Life may be 100% employee paid. - E. EMPLOYEE ELIGIBILITY - 1.
-Employees (including part-time employees) must be in a regular position and must work at least (1) half of the full-time schedule stated by the Member (but no less than 17.5 hours per week), or (2) the minimum number of hours specified by the Member, whichever is greater, to qualify for insurance coverage. - 2.
-No seasonal, temporary or limited duration (less than six months) employees or volunteer individuals may be insured, except volunteer firefighters or volunteer/reserve police officers.
-Contract employees (through a temporary employment agency or personal services contract) are not eligible for coverage. - 3.
-Domestic partner coverage is available only to same-sex partners who file a Certificate of Registered Domestic Partnership with the applicable county.
-Same and opposite-sex domestic partners covered prior to January 1, 2016 due to completion of an Affidavit of Domestic Partnership remain eligible to be covered until the employee voluntarily terminates the coverage or the partnership dissolves.
-Same-sex domestic partners are eligible for Spouse Life as required by law.
-A Member may choose to extend coverage to opposite-sex domestic partners by vote of the governing body.
-A Certificate of Registered Domestic Partnership or a CIS Certificate of Domestic Partnership is required. - 4.
+- 1. Employees must work at least (1) half of the full-time schedule stated by the Member (but no less than 17.5 hours per week), or (2) the minimum number of hours specified by the Member, whichever is greater, to qualify for insurance coverage. - 2.
+No seasonal, temporary or limited duration employees or volunteers may be insured, except volunteer firefighters or volunteer/reserve police officers eligible for Statutory Life.

+Contract employees (through a temporary employment agency or personal services contract) are not eligible for coverage.

+- F. Employers have the choice to allow domestic partnership eligibility by electing domestic partnership coverage when completing their RFC.
+Domestic partner coverage is only available to partners that file a Certificate of Registered Domestic Partnership within the applicable Oregon county.
+Same and opposite sex domestic partners covered prior to January 1, 2016 due to completion of an Affidavit of Domestic Partnership remain eligible to be covered until the employee voluntarily terminates the coverage or the partnership dissolves. - 1.
 For elected officials who do not qualify as employees, the same amount of Basic Life coverage offered to employees, or a lesser amount, may be made available as long as all elected officials are enrolled.
 If the Basic Life benefit is tied to amount of salary, the maximum amount that may be offered is \$50,000.
-The Member must pay at least 50% of the rate.
+The Member must pay at least 50% of the rate. - 2.
+Waiting periods and eligibility hours must be consistent between the life and disability plans offered for all employee groups. - 3.
+A Member may waive its stated waiting period for new employees under the following conditions: - a.
+The employee comes from another CIS Benefits-covered Member; - b.
+There is no break in CIS coverage; - c.
+The waiver must apply to all CIS coverages offered by the employer, as long as the employee was enrolled in them at the previous employer; and - d.
+If the employee was not previously enrolled in a specific type of coverage such as LTD, the waiting period cannot be waived for that coverage. - 4.
+Employees may insure eligible dependents as defined in EB5(H).

-Rule EB 10: LIFE/DISABILITY INSURANCE - ENROLLMENT/UNDERWRITING REQUIREMENTS
+Rule EB11: LIFE/DISABILITY INSURANCE - ENROLLMENT/UNDERWRITING REQUIREMENTS

-- A. All eligible employees must be enrolled in Basic Life, AD&D and Long Term Disability upon initial eligibility and thereafter as long as eligibility continues.
-Employees cannot opt out of coverage. - B. Employees not enrolled when initially eligible will be enrolled retroactive to their original effective date. - C. Members/Subgroups Leaving the Life/Disability Program

-A Member or subgroup leaving the CIS life/disability program or dropping coverage must provide written notice of termination received by CIS at least 60 days prior to the effective date of the termination.
+- A. All benefit-eligible employees must be enrolled in Basic Life, AD&D and Long Term Disability upon initial eligibility and thereafter as long as eligibility continues.
+Employees cannot opt out of coverage. - B. Employees not enrolled when initially eligible will be enrolled retroactive to their original effective date. - C. Waiting periods and eligibility hours must be consistent between the life and disability plans offered. - D. A Member or subgroup leaving the CIS life/disability program or dropping coverage must provide written notice of termination received by CIS at least 60 days prior to the effective date of the termination.